j178/leetgo/README.md

       csrftoken: xx
   ```

-- Provide username and password in config file
+- Provide username and password in config file.

-  (*you need to run `leetgo encrypt` to encrypt your password first, plain text password is not allowed*)
+ *you need to run `leetgo encrypt` to encrypt your password first, plain text password is not allowed*

   ```yaml
   leetcode:
     credentials: